Louis de Funès: Film career

-Another collaboration with director Gérard Oury produced a memorable tandem of de Funès with Bourvil—another great comic actor—in the 1965 film, Le Corniaud.
+Another collaboration with director Gérard Oury produced a memorable tandem of De Funès with Bourvil—another great comic actor—in the 1965 film, Le Corniaud.
 The success of the de Funès-Bourvil partnership was repeated in La Grande Vadrouille, one of the most successful and the largest-grossing film ever made in France, drawing an audience of 17.27 million.
 It remains his greatest success.
-Oury envisaged a further reunion of the two comics in his film La Folie des grandeurs, but Bourvil's death in 1970 led to the unlikely pairing of de Funès with Yves Montand in that film.
+Oury envisaged a further reunion of the two comics in his film La Folie des grandeurs, but Bourvil's death in 1970 led to the unlikely pairing of De Funès with Yves Montand in that film.
+Notwithstanding, the film was a success.

-Eventually, de Funès became France's leading comic actor.
-Between 1964 and 1979, he topped France's box office of the year's most successful movies seven times.
-In 1968, all three of his films were in the top ten in France for the year, topped by Le Petit Baigneur.
+Eventually, De Funès became France's leading comic actor.
+Between 1964 and 1979, he topped the French box office of the year's most successful movies seven times.
+In 1968, all three of his films were in the top ten in France for the year, topped by Le Petit Baigneur, with its memorable mass scene.

-He co-starred with many of the major French actors of his time, including Jean Marais and Mylène Demongeot in the Fantomas trilogy, and also Jean Gabin, Fernandel, Coluche, Annie Girardot, and Yves Montand.
-He also worked with Jean Girault in the famous 'Gendarmes' series.
-In a departure from the Gendarme image, de Funès collaborated with Claude Zidi, who wrote for him a new character full of nuances and frankness in L'aile ou la cuisse (1976), which is arguably the best of his roles.
-Later, de Funès' considerable musical abilities were showcased in films such as Le Corniaud and Le Grand Restaurant.
+He co-starred with many of the major French actors of his time, including Jean Marais and Mylène Demongeot in the Fantômas trilogy, and also Jean Gabin, Fernandel, Coluche, Annie Girardot, and Yves Montand.
+He also worked with Jean Girault in the famous Gendarmes series.
+In a departure from the gendarme image, De Funès collaborated with Claude Zidi, who wrote for him a new character full of nuances and frankness in L'aile ou la cuisse (1976), which is arguably one of the best of his roles.
+Later, De Funès' considerable musical abilities were showcased in films such as Le Corniaud and Le Grand Restaurant.
 In 1964, he debuted in the first of the Fantômas series, which launched him into superstardom.

-In 1975, Oury turned again to de Funès for a film entitled Le Crocodile, in which he was to play the role of a South American dictator.
-But in March 1975, de Funès was hospitalized for heart problems and forced to take a break from acting, causing Le Crocodile to be cancelled.
-After his recovery, he appeared opposite another comic genius, Coluche, in L'Aile ou la cuisse.
-In 1980, de Funès realised a long-standing dream of making a film version of Molière's play, L'Avare.
+In 1975, Oury turned again to De Funès for a film entitled Le Crocodile, in which he was to play the role of a South American dictator.
+But in March 1975, De Funès was hospitalized for heart problems and forced to take a break from acting, causing Le Crocodile to be cancelled.
+After his recovery, he appeared opposite another comic of the time, Coluche, in L'Aile ou la cuisse.
+In 1980, De Funès realised a long-standing dream of making a film version of Molière's play The Miser (L'Avare).

-De Funès made his final film, Le Gendarme et les gendarmettes, in 1982.
+De Funès made his final film, Le Gendarme et les Gendarmettes, in 1982.